-A positive body image is something that we all know we should strive for.
+You all know we should strive love yourself.
 But having a positive body image, in our modern world, actually takes some work.
-After you put in the work, however, you'll feel empowered, and you'll help others with their own positive body image.
+After you put in the work, however, you’ll feel empowered, and you will learn to love yourself.

 Busy?
 Pin this to your Pinterest board for later.